Jamil Sidqi al-Zahawi: Early life and education

 Jamil Sidqi al-Zahawi was born on 18 June 1863 in Baghdad.
-He descended from a prominent family of Kurdish origin, His father was the Mufti of Iraq and a member of the scholarly Baban clan.
-His parents separated soon after the children were born and the children's mother returned to her family, taking her children with her.
+He descended from a prominent family of Kurdish origin.
+His father was the Mufti of Iraq and a member of the scholarly Baban clan.
+His parents separated soon after the children were born and his mother returned to her family, taking her children with her.
 His father, who was partial to Jamil's intelligence and quick temper, decided to raise the boy himself.
 His father taught him poetry from a very young age and encouraged him to develop an inquisitive mind.

 Being raised in Ottoman Baghdad, where he was initially educated in kuttab (Qur'anic school), he did not receive a formal education; instead his father engaged private tutors to teach him science, rhetoric and grammar.
 He may have gained some formal education in jurisprudence, logic, astronomy and exegesis, although details are sketchy.
 However, it is clear that he was mostly self-taught, using books, especially translations of European works on science and philosophy.
 Through his father, he participated in Baghdad's literary society by attending a majalis (social gatherings of the literary elite) for discussions of various topics.
 The informal nature of his education combined with his early exposure to debating societies, contributed to his love of debate and his inquisitive attitude.

 In 1896, he was invited to Istanbul.
 Between 1896 and 1898, he based himself in Istanbul but also travelled to Yemen on an Imperial decree, as part of a delegation to carry out reforms.
-In Istanbul, he was appointed Professor of Islamic Studies at the Malakki School and Professor of Arabic Literature at the University of Istanbul.
+In Istanbul, he was appointed professor of Islamic studies at the Malakki School and professor of Arabic literature at the University of Istanbul.
 During this period, he came into contact with the Turkish literary society and was exposed to those Turkish poets who were experimenting with modern poetry and seeking to liberate their work from the constraints of meter and rhyme.
 He also had the opportunity to read Arabic translations of works by Shakespeare and Western poetry.
 These encounters exposed him to new ideas about modern poetry and its role in political debate, and would subsequently inform his work in terms of both its form and the choice of subject matter.

 Al-Zahawi returned to Baghdad briefly, but he was exiled for his outspoken views, by Sultan Abdul Hamid II and forced to return to Istanbul in around 1908.
 In Istanbul, he worked for the Committee of Union and Progress (CUP), also known as the Young Turks, where he met with prominent members of the Union movement.
 He became highly politicized by the relationships formed at this time and remained committed to social reform throughout his life.
 To this end, he regularly contributed regular articles to various publications in Iraq and in Istanbul.